 Emergency medicine is not without its drawbacks.
 Unfortunately, a large number of patients abuse the emergency department which can prove to be a large source of frustration.
 This is NOT a discussion about why the ED is abused, social issues, political issues, or what changes should be made to curtail this, but rather what you’ll be experiencing as a physician working there.

 My EM colleague who helped me in the writing of this post mentioned a patient coming in for dry cracked lips during the COVID-19 epidemic.
 No, that’s not a joke.
-You’ll also have illegal immigrants or uninsured patients using the ED as their source of primary care rather than for urgent medical conditions.
+You’ll also have undocumented immigrants or uninsured patients using the ED as their source of primary care rather than for urgent medical conditions.
 Homeless patients may feign medical conditions to secure a roof over their heads and food to eat for a night.
 Those addicted to narcotics visit the emergency department exhibiting drug-seeking behavior to secure pain killers, which has become an increasingly common issue given the opioid epidemic.

 These situations aren’t necessarily the patients’ fault, but as an emergency medicine physician, the emergency department serving as a safety net becomes a source of frustration.
 Dealing with highly agitated or intoxicated patients also means that EM doctors are at higher risk of physical harm from patients compared to most other specialties.